wp-plugins/oik-css/readme.txt

 2. [bw_geshi] - examples

 == Upgrade Notice ==
+= 0.4 =
+Tested with WordPress 3.8

+= 0.3 =
+Upgrade if you are finding problems with other plugins. e.g. All In One Events Calendar ( [ai1ec] shortcode )

 = 0.2 =
 Dependent upon the oik base plugin v2.0 (or higher)